rossta/rossta.github.com/source/blog/2016-09-28-fill-out-google-forms-from-the-command-line-with-casperjs.html.md

 ## A closer look

-Let's look at some sample code; what follows are simplified excerpts of code taken from the `form-to-terminal` CasperJS script.
+Let's look at some sample code.
+What follows are simplified excerpts from the `form-to-terminal` CasperJS script.

-Given a URL to a Google Form, first we `start` the webpage interaction, which waits to complete before moving to the next step.
+Given a `url` to a Google Form, first we `start` the webpage interaction, which waits to complete before moving to the next step.

 ```javascript